-The core reason for it is that the carrier wave pulse was measured in femtoseconds, a slight temporal spike fluctuation or phase variation between the 2 OFCs would cause the interference pattern to deform.
-And such distortion would be difficult to eradicate by future data processing.
+The main reason for this is that the carrier wave pulse is measured in femtoseconds, and a slight temporal spike fluctuation or phase variation between the 2 OFCs would cause the interference pattern to deform.
+Such distortion would be difficult to eradicate by future data processing.

 Application of DCS Near-Infrared Absorption Spectroscopy

-The latest article in the journal Chinese Chemical Letters provides a thorough background and advances in dual-comb spectroscopy.
+The latest article in the journal Chinese Chemical Letters provides a thorough background and looks at advances in dual-comb spectroscopy.
 It has mentioned the applications of DCS for near-infrared absorption spectroscopy.

 The variable and repeating amplitude maxima of chemical intrinsic assimilation of groups in the mid-infrared domain are involved in the spectroscopic absorbent spectrum in the near-infrared range.
-However, only the DCS of gas particles with good transparency, a large absorption point, and a small absorption peak breadth in the near-infrared spectrum has been studied for shortcomings of present technology limits.
+However, only the DCS of gas particles with good transparency, a large absorption point, and a small absorption peak breadth in the near-infrared spectrum have been studied.

 The rotational-vibrational band of H13C14N was monitored, encompassing THz with 120 SNR for the absorption bands using a stable DCS setup with a detectability of 1495 nm to 1620 nm and periodic increments of 155,000 Hz.